Read on to learn more about how to become a psychiatrist, how much it costs, and whether it's the right path for you.

 You’ll have diverse options when choosing where to work as a psychiatrist.

-Psychologists and psychiatrists may work together in some circumstances.
+Psychologists and psychiatrists may work together.
 However, they have different responsibilities.
 A psychiatrist diagnoses, treats, and prescribes medications to patients with mental health disorders.
 A psychologist holds an advanced degree but isn’t a physician.
-Psychologists cannot prescribe medication, but they can provide patients with psychotherapy.
+Psychologists typically can’t prescribe medication, but they can provide psychotherapy.

 It typically takes about 12-13 years to become a psychiatrist.
 That includes post-secondary education, medical school, and a psychiatry residency.
 How many years it takes to become a psychiatrist depends on whether you pursue a fellowship.

-No, you must graduate from medical school and become an MD or DO to become a psychiatrist.
+No, you must graduate from med school and become an MD or DO to become a psychiatrist.